Where do you check-in and what time does the boat depart and return?

-Our catamaran, “Evolution”, is surveyed to take 300 passengers but we limit our numbers to a maximum of 180 passengers.
+Our super yacht, Evolution, is surveyed to take 300 passengers but we limit our numbers to a maximum of 180 passengers.
 The boat has three floors and considerably spacious so there is plenty of room for everyone.

 We take divers from 12 years +.
 Please keep in mind that all divers are required to complete a medical questionnaire.
-Divers over 65 years require a dive medical assessment that conforms to Australian Standard and must be found fit to dive.
+Divers over 65 years (or 45 years for PADI dive courses) require a dive medical assessment that conforms to Australian Standard and must be found fit to dive.

 Do I need to complete a dive medical?